synesthesiam/opentts/README.md

 You can manually run the `configure` script -- see `./configure --help` for more options.
 This script generates the following files (used by the build process):

+* build_packages - Debian packages installed with `apt-get` during the build only
-* packages - Debian packages installed with `apt-get`
+* packages - Debian packages installed with `apt-get` for runtime
 * python_packages - Python packages installed with `pip`
 * .dockerignore - Files that docker will ignore during building ("!" inverts)
 * .dockerargs - Command-line arguments passed to `docker buildx build`